JEK-III/DataPubSurvey/SurveyPaperScrap.md

 * UC Human Subjects IRB approved this survey
 * UC respondents had the option of identifying themselves, but that information is omitted here
 * Officially open January 22nd - February 28, 2014.
 Got 2 responses in March, last one on the 25th
-* Distributed by email, social media (twitter, facebook)
+* Distributed by email, social media (twitter, Facebook)
 * Open to anyone

 ###Distribution